0x48piraj/rqmts/README.md

 ## About the project

-**rqmts** is a fantastic tool which generates pip `requirements.txt` file for any project by analysing package imports.
+**rqmts** is a fantastic stand-alone tool which generates pip `requirements.txt` file for any project by analysing package imports.

-It does not need internet to work, is completely offline _(upto this moment)_.
-It does not use regular expressions in such a violent way as existing projects do.
+It does not requires any dependency (works out-of-the-box), not needs internet to work _(is completely offline, upto this moment)_, nor uses regular expressions in such a violent way as existing projects do.
 Instead, it uses simple heuristic techniques and parse conditional trees, which is a better method for extracting imported names from statements, functions, etc.

 ## Why this project